luismtorresv/oldman/README.md

   scope.
 - The inflater supports only fixed‑Huffman streams produced by this encoder.
 - The HTTP uploader supports only `http://` for demonstration.

-## Why the name `oldman`?

-Late Hungarian mathematician Paul Erdős quipped that:

-> The first sign of senility is when a man forgets his theorems.
-The second
-> sign is when he forgets to zip up.
-The third sign is when he forgets to zip
-> down.[^erdos]

-[erdos]: As reported by Wikiquote to be quoted in _Wonders of Numbers :
-Adventures in Mathematics, Mind, and Meaning_ (2002) by Clifford A. Pickover,
-p.
-64)